afishman/HidingTheSquid/README.md

 By coordinating cell actuation in a cellular-automata like fashion, we can impose simple rules that yield complex patterns which propagate over the surface of the skin.

 Videos generated with this simulator can be seen:

 Type II Behaviour - https://www.youtube.com/watch?v=H5wG2jPh2cE

 Type III Behaviour - https://www.youtube.com/watch?v=nWg-Lu5Xzm8

+This was the first non-tiny MATLAB project I have ever done... and I didn't enjoy the way they implemented OOP here so much.
+Also its proprietary-ness makes this code less accessible for many people.
+So I am sorry for this, and will try to make more my projects more accesible in the future :)

 ------------
 Performing simulations: